UniversalDependencies/UD_Armenian-BSUT/README.md

 ## References

-Yavrumyan, M.M., Danielyan, A.S., “Universal Dependencies and the Armenian Treebank.”
+Yavrumyan M. M., Danielyan A. S., “Universal Dependencies and the Armenian Treebank.”
 Herald of the Social Sciences (2).231-244, 2020. (in Armenian)

 # Changelog